 So…what do you get your little ones and at what age so that they can ﬁnd their musical mojo?
 Here is a guide to several high quality and durable instruments that will be sure to delight your kiddos and inspire creativity – without driving you crazy!!

-3. Horner Rainmaker: This is a fun one to show your little ones… little beads cascade through a clear tube creating the sound of rain, or something close to it.
+2. Horner Rainmaker– This is a fun one to show your little ones… little beads cascade through a clear tube creating the sound of rain, or something close to it.

-4. Remo Baby Drum: Excellent quality and sound.
-Small enough for tiny hands.
-Adorable gift too!
+3. Remo Baby Drum – Excellent quality and sound, small enough for tiny hands and an adorable gift, too!

-1. LP Rhythmix Egg Shakers: My favorites are made by LP Rhythmix because they made such a great sound and are non-toxic.
+2. LP Rhythmix Egg Shakers – My favorites are made by LP Rhythmix because they made such a great sound and are non-toxic.
 In fact, they are directly from free range chickens.

 SUGGESTED USE: Play along to I Know a Chicken By Laurie Berkner.
 We pretend like we are musical chickens and lay the eggs then play and sing along.
 It’s a cool bluesy song that inspires lots of silliness and bawking.